-Conduct informational interviews and job shadow.
-Often overlooked by students, these are terrific ways to get a real sense for what a particular job is like day-to-day as well as to start building a professional network.
+Conduct informational interviews and job shadowing.
+Often overlooked by students, these are terrific ways to get a real sense of what a particular job is like daily and start building a professional network.

 With most employers expecting real-world work experience in their new hires, it’s important for students to gain as much hands-on experience as they can before graduation.
 Many students aren’t aware that the college recruiting schedule is six months to one year ahead of the start date.
 This means students can start looking for an internship or co-op position in the fall.
 Some recruiters interview for these positions as early as October, with pre-interview activities taking place in September.
 Other summer internship opportunities will have deadlines in January and February.